mchmarny/grpc-lab/README.md

 # grpc-lab

 Simple gRPC service with HTTP extension based on a proto API definition.
-Includes deployment to Kubernetes and ingress configuration with TLS certificates.
+Includes deployment to Kubernetes and ingress configuration with TLS certificate and custom domain.

 ## setup